worldofmarcus/project-portfolio-5/README.md

 </details><br/>

 ### **Navigation**
-The navigation bar is includes the same basic options for the user (logged in or not logged in).
-If the user is logged in och logged in as an administrator the sub-menus look different.
+The navigation bar includes the same basic options for the user (logged in or not logged in).
+If the user is logged in or logged in as an administrator the sub-menus look different.

 **Navigation - User Not Logged In**
 * **Home** - Shows the user a carousel with two images and the latest blog posts